silwandeva/STEPIN-EMPLOYEE-MANAGEMENT/README.md

 LR03  | We can modify details by pressing 3| Implemented LR04  | We can delete details by pressing 4| Implemented LR05  | We can exit details by pressing 5  | Implemented
-LR06  | We can keep the deatils privacy    | Future
+LR06  | We can keep the details privacy    | Future